Bphillips1911/ScholarQuest/replit.md

 # Overview

-The "PBIS House of Champions" is a web application for Bush Hills STEAM Academy, designed to manage a house points system.
-It allows students to earn points for academic, attendance, and behavioral achievements within a comprehensive Positive Behavioral Interventions and Supports (PBIS) framework.
-Key features include individual teacher dashboards for recognizing "MUSTANG" traits, a house sorting generator, photo upload capabilities, and program information for parents.
-The application also incorporates the official BHSA Mustangs Crest logo, robust administrator authentication with role-based permissions, and a bi-directional parent-teacher messaging system.
-The project aims to foster positive behavior, academic achievement, and school pride.
+The "PBIS House of Champions" is a web application for Bush Hills STEAM Academy to manage a house points system.
+It enables students, assigned to one of five houses (Franklin, Tesla, Curie, Nobel, Lovelace), to earn points for academic, attendance, and behavioral achievements.
+The system provides a comprehensive Positive Behavioral Interventions and Supports (PBIS) framework, featuring individual teacher dashboards for recognizing "MUSTANG" traits, a house sorting generator, and photo upload capabilities.
+It also displays program information for parents, incorporates the official BHSA Mustangs Crest logo, and includes robust administrator authentication with role-based permissions.
+A fully operational bi-directional parent-teacher messaging system with database persistence and reply functionality is included.
+The project aims to foster positive behavior, academic achievement, and school pride within the student body.

-**Latest Update (September 2025):** Successfully restored original comprehensive admin and teacher dashboards based on user demand.
-Original admin.tsx (complete with ALL features) is now the default route at `/admin` with modern version moved to `/admin-modern`.
-Teacher-dashboard.tsx remains the original with modern version at `/teacher-dashboard-modern`.
-All original functionality, features, and capabilities have been completely preserved including bulk messaging (All Parents/Teachers/Broadcast), semester reset, QR generation, email settings, parent portal management, and comprehensive student management tools.
-The original admin portal includes five comprehensive tabs (House Management, Student Information, Admin Messaging, Data Export, Quick Actions) with complete feature parity to the user's original system.

 # User Preferences